 By establishing and sticking to a routine, you are lowering the amount of stress that you would otherwise be subjected to.
 Stress is commonplace in today’s world due to the constant demands and strain on your time, notwithstanding the weight of either real or perceived expectations.

 Ongoing, unrelenting stress takes a toll on both the mind and body.
-If your stress becomes overbearing, there are natural alternatives available, such as CBD hemp oil, which can promote a healthy response to stress and improve quality of life.
+If your stress becomes overbearing, there are natural alternatives available, such as CBD hemp oil, which can be made into products like CBD cream that promote a healthy response to stress and improve quality of life.

 When deciding to take control of your time and your day, you are taking the first step to promote self-care.
 That care involves routines that have specific focuses.
 You need to take the time for work, relaxation, fun, and socializing.
 Although no plan is foolproof, by establishing a routine you will have gaps that allow for unexpected disruptions.
 Routines shouldn’t consist of chores and tasks exclusively.
 You need to allow time for yourself; time to rejuvenate, relax and refocus.

 Set aside 15 minutes every morning when you wake to indulge in something for yourself; watch the news with your cup of coffee.
 Follow that indulgence with something that is good for your physical health.
 To be truly healthy, you have to foster both a physical and mental balance.
 Just as too much stress can make you physically unwell, ensuring your mental health will help to preserve your physical health as well.